wangbo/incubator-doris/tools/show_segment_status/README.md

 2. Execute `python show_segment_status.py`

 # Example
-1. If you want to watch the process of a table named `xxxx`, you can specify `table_name = xxxx` in conf file
+1. If you want to watch the process of databases named `xxx`, `yyy`, you can specify `db_names = xxx,yyy` in conf file

+2. If you want to watch the process of tables named `xxx`, `yyy`, you can specify `table_names = xxx,yyy` in conf file

-2. If you want to watch the process on be whose be_id is `xxxx`, you can specify `be_id = xxxx` in conf file
+3. If you want to watch the process on be whose be_id is `xxxx`, you can specify `be_id = xxxx` in conf file

 # Output Example Format